rfbergeron/bompiler/IDEAS.md

 easier, since types that are synonymous on amd64 could store the same values, which would be valuable when comparing types.

+## Comparing types
+The `types_comatible` function should return more than just an enum describing the compatibility of its arguments.
+It should return a struct that includes the enum already returned, in addition to a valid type that is compatible with both of the arguments.
+The returned type is needed to be able to do implicit casting and promotion.

+Arithmetic promotions may need to be separated from other conversions.

+Return types depending on whether or not the arguments are being used in an intermediate computation (and will therefore be promoted) or actually need to be assigned to a destination, in which case the

+The function(s) responsible for handling casting will be reused when handling promotion, and as such promotion will internally be considered as a specific case of implicit casting.

+## Casting
+In C, there aren't as many legal casts as I had previously assumed.
+You may not cast between struct types, and casting to and from unions is only allowed via an extension.
+This leaves us with few casts which need consideration:
+- Casting between pointer types.
+Doing so explicitly is allowed, but is undefined behavior if the destination pointer has stricter alignment requirements.
+- Casting and promotion between arithmetic types.
+- Casting between integers and pointers.
+- Casting between function pointer types.
+I may also allow casting functions to and from void pointers, even though that is not required by the standard.

 ## Collapse type/variable names
 Instead of keeping the full declaration of a symbol in the syntax tree, it might be easier to remove all nodes except for the identifier and immediately store